cool-developer-dot/secure-mcq-exam-system/README.md

   - Search functionality
   - Statistics (Total exams, Average score, Highest score)
   - Auto-refresh capability
+- 🗂️ **Result retention controls**
+  - Only the most recent 7 submissions are stored automatically
+  - Delete any record manually from the admin dashboard
 - ⚙️ **Exam Configuration** (`admin-config.html`) **NEW!**
   - Set 45-minute availability window
   - Control when students can start exam